Leftover Ham Recipes: Soup to Salad

 - Mashing some of the beans is entirely optional; many people prefer a more brothy soup with firmer beans.

-When in doubt, throw together a casserole…or if you’re from Wisconsin or Minnesota, a hot dish.
+When in doubt, throw together a casserole…or a “hot dish” if you’re from Wisconsin or Minnesota.
 In the Midwest, a casserole generally consists of leftover meat, a carbohydrate (generally pasta or potatoes) and perhaps a vegetable, bound together with a white sauce, gravy or cream soup, and either Cheddar cheese or Swiss cheese.

 Ham is the gift that keeps on giving.
 After its starring role in the feast, give it new life in the classic ham and Swiss sandwich as well as in a variety of excellent meals throughout the week.